5 Star Reader Comment

 I don’t think it’s necessary to peel Yukon Gold potatoes.
 But Russet potatoes have tougher skin, so I recommend peeling those.

-Inside, it can sit out for a maximum of 2 hours, but if the salad is outside, it should only be out for an hour without ice.
+Inside, it can sit for up to 2 hours, but if the salad is outside, it should be out for only 1 hour without ice.

 Up to 4 days in an airtight container.
 Add a small dollop of fresh mayo if it seems dry.